git-mirror/wordpress-akismet/readme.txt

 * Report comments as ham when they are moved from spam to moderation
 * Report comments as ham when clicking undo after spam
 * Use transition_comment_status action when available instead of older actions for spam/ham submissions
+* Better diagnostic messages when PHP network functions are unavailable

 = 2.2.7 =